Skip to main content

 What is it?

 An RFI is a preliminary document used by buyers to gather information about the market's capabilities.
-They know they have a need, but they aren't sure what solutions exist or which suppliers can provide them.
+They know they have a need, but they aren't sure what solutions exist, what the realistic price range looks like, or which suppliers can actually provide them.
+An RFI is exploratory rather than competitive — there is no contract award at the end of it.

 When is it used?